IkennaEgwim/Expenso/README.md

 * As a user, I want to set, edit, and delete monthly budgets for different categories so that I can manage my spending limits and stay within my financial goals.
 * As a user, I want to see the remaining budget for each category after expenses are deducted, so that I can monitor my spending and adjust my habits accordingly.
 * As a user, I want to access the Expenso application on different devices, including mobile and desktop so that I can manage my expenses and budget on the go with a consistent and user-friendly interface.
-* As a user, I want to acess interactive charts and graphs to visualize spending patterns (coming soon).
+* As a user, I want to access interactive charts and graphs to visualize spending patterns (coming soon).

 ## Wireframe & Initial Design:
 ### Login Page